 #12 Educational website

-As e-learning popularity grows with each day, the number of educational websites is also increasing.
+As eLearning web design popularity grows with each day, the number of educational websites is also increasing.
 Some institutions create portals in extension to their standard informational websites, while some online platforms are independent (like Coursera and EdX).
-Most online courses charge users with a fee per course or subscription.
+Most online courses charge users a fee per course or subscription.